kcookrose/testAttributeServer/README.md

 then

-`pip install requirements.txt`
+`pip install -r requirements.txt`

-NOTE: I really thought this .txt would work, but apparently it does not.
-If you run into trouble, just `pip install` the following packages: tensorflow, keras, matplotlib, scipy, Pillow, h5py
+NOTE: If you run into trouble, just `pip install` the following packages: tensorflow, keras, matplotlib, scipy, Pillow, h5py

 then